 The Relationship Between Architecture And Climate Change Adaptation - Designing For Resilience

 The relationship between architecture and climate change adaptation has become increasingly important in recent years.
-As climate change continues to have a significant impact on our environment, architects and designers are being forced to consider how their work can contribute to mitigating and adapting to its effects.
+As climate change continues to have a big effect on our environment, architects and designers are being forced to think about how their work can help reduce its effects and help us adapt to them.

 The built environment is responsible for a significant portion of greenhouse gas emissions and energy consumption, and therefore has a crucial role to play in reducing our carbon footprint and increasing our resilience to climate change.